-In order to look its best, your face absolutely does require attention after cleanings.
-First, it needs protection from environmental contaminants.
-It also needs actual nourishment – vitamins, minerals, herbs and antioxidants – to keep it healthy and hydrated.
+In order to look its best, your face needs attention beyond cleaning.
+For example, it needs protection from environmental contaminants.
+It also needs nourishment – vitamins, minerals, herbs and antioxidants – to keep it healthy and hydrated.

 While there are hundreds of products out there to help you complete a basic skincare regimen, they basically fall into 3 categories.
 Based on your skin type, age, and lifestyle, some will help more than others.
 So let’s look at what’s available and how to choose wisely.

 Tip 1: Use a Toner as the Final Step in Cleansing

 Facial soaps work by opening your pores and removing superficial dirt.
 In the process, all but the very finest strip away natural oils and moisture.
 That’s especially bad if you have dry skin, or if you’re dealing with mature skin.